junyanz/SelectGoodFace/README.md

 # SelectGoodFace
 #### [[Project](http://efrosprojects.eecs.berkeley.edu/mirrormirror/)] [[Paper](http://efrosprojects.eecs.berkeley.edu/mirrormirror/mirrormirror.pdf)]
-Contact: Jun-Yan Zhu (junyanz at mit dot edu)
+Contact: Jun-Yan Zhu (junyanz at cs dot cmu dot edu)

 ## Overview
 This program can select attractive/serious portraits from a personal photo collection.
 Given the photo collection of the *same* person as input, our program computes the attractiveness/seriousness scores on all the faces.
 The scores are predicted by the SVM models pre-trained on the face data that we collected for our paper.